vaadin/vaadin-gradle-plugin/README.md

 into the `$HOME/.vaadin` folder.

-This functionality is triggered automatically, you do not need to call a Gradle task nor configure your CI environment in a special way.
+This functionality is triggered automatically, you do not need to call a Gradle task nor configure your CI environment in any special way.

 ## Multi-project builds